We have spaces in our Youth Steering Group - Come and join us!

 Wildlife Film and Media Advisor

 After studying biology and trying my hand as a field assistant in the wilds of British Colombia I moved into the world of wildlife television.
-Over the past eight years I have been lucky enough to work on documentaries for BBC, ITV, Nat Geo, Discovery Channel and Netflix as well as a stint down under as an impact producer for SBS Australia.
+Over the past twelve years I have been lucky enough to work on documentaries for BBC, ITV, Nat Geo, Discovery Channel and Netflix as well as a stint down under as an impact producer for SBS Australia.
 By sharing the stories of the amazing humans and wildlife I meet, I hope to inspire myself and others to make more positive choices for this amazing planet we call home

 Our Partners: